Sandra Benede

-Sandra Ebipade Benede (born 22 June 1996), professionally known as Sandra Benede, is a Nigerian-American model, fashion entrepreneur, comedian, and digital content creator.
-She began her career in Nigeria through pageantry and modelling before transitioning into social media, where she became one of TikTok’s leading live-streamers.
+Sandra Ebipade Benede, professionally known as Sandra Benede, is a Nigerian model, fashion entrepreneur, comedian, and digital content creator.
+She began her career in Nigeria through pageantry and modelling before transitioning into social media, where she became one of TikTok's leading live-streamers.

-Early life and education

-Sandra Benede was born on 22 June 1996 in Warri, Delta State, Nigeria, into an Ijaw family with ancestral roots in Ojobo, Burutu Local Government Area.
-Her father, Ebiegberi Benede, is from Delta State, and her mother, Awoziere Benede, is from Peretoru in Ekeremo Local Government Area of Bayelsa State.

-She attended Girls Model Enwerni, Delta Career College, and Royal School Ovwian before studying Agriculture at the University of Port Harcourt.
-She later moved to the United States, where she studied Psychology at Georgia State University in Atlanta, Georgia.
-Benede subsequently became a naturalised U.S. citizen.

 Career

 Modelling and pageantry

 Benede began her career in beauty pageants, winning Miss Minna and Miss Peace Day Bayelsa State.
 She also reached the semi-final stage of the Miss Jetset competition in the United States.
 In addition to pageantry, she appeared as a video vixen in music videos for Nigerian musicians Phyno and Timaya.

 In 2014, Benede attracted media attention after Nollywood actor Jim Iyke was linked to her in entertainment reports following his relationship with actress Nadia Buari.

 Social media and TikTok

 Benede transitioned from modelling into digital content creation, establishing herself first on Instagram and later on TikTok.
 By 2025, she had over 1.2 million TikTok followers and had become one of the platform’s most prominent Nigerian live-streamers.
 She was awarded TikTok’s LivePro badge in recognition of sustained engagement and achieved Level 44 on the platform’s gifting system.
 Several of her live-streams have attracted between 3 million and 4.7 million views, according to TikTok analytics reported by Pulse Nigeria.
 Her content combines humour with relatability, and she has stated that live interaction allows her to connect more directly with audiences.
 Media commentators have described her success as reflective of a broader trend of Nigerian influencers building digital communities through interactive content.